 - The delivery driver.
 If he made an error while driving, he could be at fault.
 Common errors include failure to lead, speeding, reckless driving, confusion, chemical impairment, and carelessness.

 - The delivery companies.
 Some employers are automatically liable for any injuries their employees cause.
 The delivery company might also be independently liable if they put a defective truck into service or if they failed to perform necessary background checks on drivers.

 - The truck manufacturer.
 If the truck was defective in design or manufacture, it could malfunction and cause an accident.

 - A mechanic.
 Anytime a mechanic does poor work, they could cause a collision and become liable.

 Few victims can analyze liability on their own, so reaching out to a seasoned attorney is critical.

-Your Box Truck Accident Lawyer Can Negotiate Fair Compensation
+Our Lawyers Can Negotiate Fair Compensation

 Getting compensation after a box truck accident isn’t quite as easy as it is following a car accident.
 Many companies aggressively fight off claims, often blaming the victim for the accident.
 To obtain a fair settlement, you will need an experienced advocate in your corner.

 Companies know that if they admit liability, their insurance premiums will jump.
 Consequently, they can drag their feet by denying claims or continually asking for more information and paperwork.
 We cut to the chase with our direct approach and aggressively advocate for our clients.
 Someone who represents themselves might agree to take a small settlement; we hold out for the most available under the law.